 Similar to piling up the plates, it's worth waiting until a full load before you turn the dishwasher on.
 This will help you save more water and energy than putting the machine on repeatedly.

 It's the same principle as when you use a washing machine – one full load uses less water and less energy than two half loads.

 Grey water pumps

-They don't use electricity, instead relying on siphon suction to transfer your used water to your garden.
-Using natural atmospheric pressure you can use your bath water to water plants, fill water butts or even wash the car.
+They don't use electricity, instead relying on siphon suction to transfer your used water to where it's needed.
+Using natural atmospheric pressure you can use the run-off from your bath or shower to water plants, fill water butts, or even wash your windows or a car.